Hypnootize/m0rehud/README.md

 <a>CUSTOMIZATION</a>
 ====

-m0rehud supports different customizations!

-All the customizations can be found inside the Customization folder and from there all you need to do is:

-**1)** Choose which customization you want to apply and open the dedicated folder (each folder has a screen of the customization as well)
+**1)** Each folder works as a category and inside each category you will find the actual customizations.

-**2)** Copy all the folders found inside
+**2)** Once you picked a customization open the dedicated folder and copy all the folders inside (usualy they are named: materials, resource, scripts)

-**3)** Paste and replace them over the normal m0rehud files!
+**3)** Paste and replace the folder/s over the normal m0rehud files!

+*QUICK EXAMPLE: if I want the Health Cross customization I will:*
+*Open "Health Ammo Uber Style" then "[Health] Health Cross" then copy the "materials" and "resource" folders and replace them over the m0rehud files!*

-**Other than that is also possible to easily change the colors by editing the ClientScheme_m0re file**
+**It is also possible to change the colors more in depth from the resource/colors.res!**

-Inside that file is possible to change all the colors used for the health/ammo/buff/hurt/uber and many more!

 <a>CROSSHAIRS</a>